How classic car-friendly is your state?

 Traffic Good 75

-The Pine Tree State wavers from wide open to heavily restricted, depending on which of the ranking criteria you’re looking at.
-Outside of having a requirement that you must have a daily driver to get antique plates, Maine is pretty light on antique plate restrictions, but it does require a safety inspection of all vehicles.
-Emissions are only required in Cumberland County (basically, in Portland) and only for cars newer than 1996.
-There’s a sales tax and excise tax, but you don’t need a title for anything older than ’96, so if you buy an older car from Maine, you’ll only need a current registration and a bill of sale.
+Outside of having a requirement that you have a daily driver to get antique plates, Maine is pretty light on the antique plate restriction, but it does require a safety inspection of all vehicles.
+Emissions tests are only required in Cumberland County (where Portland is, basically), and only for cars newer than 1996.
+There’s a sales tax and an excise tax, but you don’t need a title for anything older than 1996, so if you buy an older car from Maine, you’ll only need a current registration and a bill of sale, and honestly, we registered a vehicle there without a current reg.

-One fact that might be interesting to owners of trailered cars is that anyone can register a trailer in Maine, regardless of your state of residence.
-The fees are super cheap, so if your state dings you for registering your car trailer, give Maine a shot.
+One fact interesting to owners of trailered cars is that anybody can register a trailer in the State of Maine, regardless of your state of residence.
+The fees are super cheap, so if your state dings you for registering your wacky single-wheel trailer you tow behind your Beetle, give Maine a shot.

 29. Washington